 - the condition that distinguishes animals and plants from inorganic matter, including the capacity for growth, reproduction, functional activity, and continual change preceding death.

 - the existence of an individual human being or animal.

-The dictionary’s definition embodies the usage of life in the Bible in the following verse.
+The dictionary’s definition embodies “life” usage in the Bible in the following verse.

-Quite often, however, the meaning of life as we understand it today is not the meaning intended by the Bible, and these are the instances this post is aiming to tackle.
-This usage of “life”, is one of the core themes of the Bible, and at the least, it is worth shouting.
+Often, the meaning of the word life as we understand it today is not the meaning intended by the Bible, and these are the instances this post aims to tackle.
+This usage of “life” is one of the core themes of the Bible, and at the least, it is worth shouting.

-The following verses go to show that this life that they speak of is not just merely being alive in the flesh but instead of something more profound.
+The following verses show that this life that they speak of is not just merely being alive in the flesh but instead of something more profound.

-Here we see that the life in Jesus is the guiding light that is necessary to lead men to the Father.
-Again, I stress, this is not merely being physically alive, but rather something much more substantial.
+Here we see that the “life” in Jesus is the guiding light necessary to lead men to the Father.
+Again, I stress that this is not merely physical life but something more substantial.
 Jesus came to lead men to the Father (He is the only one that can do this), and then the Father gives them life.